-4 The original settlement agreement applied to parents and children who were separated, and on or after June 26, 2018, the child was housed in ORR custody, ORR foster care, or DHS custody.
+&lt;sup>5 The original settlement agreement applied to parents and children who were separated, and on or after June 26, 2018, the child was housed in ORR custody, ORR foster care, or DHS custody.
 See Settlement Agreement.
-However, on March 8, 2019, the District Court granted an order to modify and expand the class to include those parents and children who entered the United States on or after July 1, 2017.
+Note that on March 8, 2019, the District Court granted an order to modify and expand the class to include those parents and children who entered the United States on or after July 1, 2017.
 See Ms. L v.
 ICE, 3:18-cv-428, ECF No. 386, Order Granting Plaintiffs' Motion to Modify Class Definition (S.D.
 Cal.
 Mar.
 8, 2019).
+For questions about whether a client may benefit from the Settlement, please contact CLINIC at rep.reunitedfamilies@cliniclegal.org.